aburdulescu/ingot/README.md

 - Zero dependencies and cross-platform support (Linux, macOS, and Windows)

 It's not a replacement for tar/zip, it's a specialized subset with focus on producing a deterministic archive.

-## Caveats

-Uses a simple custom format which stores file paths and content, nothing else.
-Which means on POSIX systems symlinks and permissions will be lost.